quickey/quickey/packages/core/README.md

 Type: `string`

-Describe this object with a title/
+Describe this object with a title.

 ###### actions

 Type: `Array`

-A list of actions
+A list of actions.

 ###### onDestroy()